 It never fails to happen: Mother Nature lulls us into a false sense of security with warmer weather, and then another hard freeze (32F or below) sneaks in.
+And it’s times like these that we forget to take those last protective measures to keep our pipes from freezing, such as leaving faucets dripping.
+In the Dallas-Fort Worth area, where sudden temperature drops are common, frozen pipes can quickly become a homeowner’s nightmare.

-The biggest issue with frozen pipes is that they can burst as they thaw.
+The biggest issue with frozen pipes is that pipes can burst as they thaw.
 Water pressure behind the frozen spot can create pressure, and as the water warms up it can expand, and put those two together and the water finds it’s own way out – by breaking the pipe.

 Water damage from burst pipes is one of the most common homeowners insurance claims.